Huntington Beach, California: Politics

-At the local level, Huntington Beach elects its city council at-large, the largest city in Orange County to do so.
 Huntington Beach is considered highly conservative at the local level, and in 2022 passed several conservative resolutions including banning the Pride flag on city property and requiring voter ID at the polls.
-In 2024, conservatives gained complete control of the city council by ousting the remaining left-leaning city councilors, giving conservatives a 7-0 majority.
+In 2024, under the previous block voting system, conservatives gained complete control of the city council by ousting the remaining left-leaning city councilors, giving conservatives a 7–0 majority.

+In June 2026, a judge in Huntington Beach required the city council to be elected all at once using ranked-choice voting, marking the first time in the US when a judge has specifically ordered the use of single transferable vote (proportional ranked-choice voting) to settle a state voting rights act dispute (as opposed to a city opting to use STV over single-winner races after the old system was struck down).

-According to the California Secretary of State, as of October 21, 2024, Huntington Beach has 135,216 registered voters.
+According to the California secretary of state, as of October 21, 2024, Huntington Beach has 135,216 registered voters.
 Of those, 55,565 (42%) are registered Republicans, 41,606 (32%) are registered Democrats, and 34,458 (26%) have declined to state a political party/are American Independents/Libertarian/Green.
 Huntington Beach has the highest number of registered Libertarians in the county, owing perhaps to its conservative nature.